Unbiasedness and Optimization of Regional Weight Cancellation: Regional Weight Cancellation

 will still be located in the bin.
 However, cancellation does change the total weight, $W_\text{tot}$, defined as the sum of the absolute values of all weights.
 The total weight before cancellation is

 while the post-cancellation total weight is

 By using the triangle inequality, it is possible to show that

 The more efficient cancellation is, the closer $W_\text{tot,post}$ will be to $W_\text{net}$, with 100\% cancellation efficiency corresponding to $W_\text{tot,post} = W_\text{net}$ (i.e.\ all negative weight is removed).
 The optimal choice for $\beta$ will maximize the cancellation efficiency, and therefore minimize $W_\text{tot,post}$.
-This optimal choice of $\beta$ is clearly dependent on the other particles in the bin, and is hitherto unknown.
+This optimal choice of $\beta$ is clearly dependent on the other particles in the bin, and determining this optimal value is vital for improving the overall computational efficiency of the simulation.